garfix/nli-go/doc/remarks.md

+## 2024-01-28

+A simple solution would be to restore the previous state of the loop-variables after the loop.

+Make a difference between immutable statements and mutable statements (difference variable treatments)?

+What statements would then be mutable?

+* for loops
+* if statements
+* assert / retract
+* break / cancel / return

+What statements could be both mutable and immutable?

+* all operators
+* assignment (needed for function calls in immutable environment)
+* append
+* log

+I'm creating a scope by restoring the variables after the execution.
+The scope is not part of a data structure.

+## 2024-01-21

+Start a lexical scope within a for-loop: variables that are set here should loose there value when the scope is closed.

 ## 2024-01-20

 Current problem: in a function all relations are mutable.
 When they are passed to `ExecuteChildStackFrame`, this will bring only 1 result, formed by the last values of the mutable variables.